 Anderson Silva defeated Vitor Belfort via TKO (Strikes) to retain the World Middleweight Title

 That concludes our live play by play of UFC 126.
 Make sure to join us at 1am ET for Inside Fights Up Too Late!

-Tags: anderson silva, Carlos Eduardo Rocha, chad mendes, Charlie Valencia, demetrious johnson, Donald Cerrone, forrest griffin, Gabe Ruediger, Inside Fights Up Too Late, Jake Ellenberger, jon jones, Keny Robertson, Kid Yamamoto, Michihiro Omigawa, miguel torres, Mike Pierce, MMA 24/7, Paul Kelly, Paul Taylor, Ricardo Romero, Rich Franklin, ryan bader, UFC 126, Vitor Belfort
+Tags: anderson silva, chad mendes, demetrious johnson, Donald Cerrone, forrest griffin, Gabe Ruediger, Jake Ellenberger, jon jones, Kid Yamamoto, Michihiro Omigawa, miguel torres, Mike Pierce, MMA 24/7, Paul Kelly, Paul Taylor, Rich Franklin, ryan bader, UFC 126, Vitor Belfort